Eric Talley, officer killed in Boulder shooting, loved his job and his seven children: ‘That was his life’

-“It was remarkable to me that somebody would go to law enforcement from IT,” Jeremy Herko, who is now a lieutenant with the Arapahoe County Sheriff’s Office told The Washington Post.
+“It was remarkable to me that somebody would go to law enforcement from IT,” Jeremy Herko, who is now a lieutenant with the Arapahoe County Sheriff’s Office, told The Washington Post.
 “He lost pay.
 He lost time away from his family.
 He joined the police academy without a guaranteed job.”

 When a gunman opened fire inside King Soopers grocery store in Boulder, Colo., on Monday, Talley, 51, was among the first responders to run in the door.
 He was fatally shot along with nine other people, Boulder Police Chief Maris Herold said in a news conference.

 “My heart goes out to the victims of this incident and I’m grateful for the police officers that responded,” said Herold, who called Talley’s actions “heroic” as she held back tears.
-“I am so sorry about the loss of officer Talley.”
+“I am so sorry about the loss of Officer Talley.”

 Talley enrolled at the Community College of Aurora’s Police Training Academy in 2010.
 Herko recalled meeting Talley on their first day of school and bonding with him almost instantly.